How to Visit Ujjain – [Top Things to Do in Ujjain]

 The shrieking continues as she points to her deformed feet.
 I walk away.
 She continues shrieking.
 I imagine it’s either insults or curses, but figure my shoulders are broad enough.

-There’s one more stop in Ujjain and then we’ll get the hell out of dodge.
+There’s one more stop in Ujjain and then we’ll be getting out of here.
 And it’s a walk through the streets again.

 Jantar Mantar Ujjain